The concept of Rule of Law and its Applicability in India

 - The rule of law requires an independent legal profession.

-Applicability of Rule of law in India
+Applicability of Concept of Rule of Law in Administrative Law in India

 During the British rule, the principle of the Rule of Law was ignored even though this law was followed in Britain.
 The East India Company has been interested in expanding its trade, revenue and expansion of its territory.
 It gave little importance to law enforcement and fair justice.